MF 232 : Moving forward past writer’s block

 After about 35 minutes, I had three badly written sentences, and couldn’t force out another word.
 I felt like I was trudging through molasses wearing concrete boots.

 I got frustrated and the parade of doubt rained in my head.
-I started doubting whether we could finish this book, whether it was a good idea to co-write it, whether I had the right writing partner, whether talking out the first draft was a good idea.
+I started doubting whether we could finish this book, whether it was a good idea to co-write it, whether I had the right writing partner (this would became increasingly problematic, as I discuss in episode 388), whether talking out the first draft was a good idea.
 I got more and more frustrated and then pissed off.

 That’s when I decided to stop.
 I turned everything off and took a break.
 I went outside, ran, swam, watched silly YouTube videos and a few days later, got back to it.